crsl4/phylogenetics-class/lecture-notes/lecture3.md

 *Using a Git commit is like using anchors and other protection when climbing.
 If you’re crossing a dangerous rock face you want to make sure you’ve used protection to catch you if you fall.
 Commits play a similar role: if you make a mistake, you can’t fall past the previous commit.
 Coding without commits is like free-climbing: you can travel much faster in the short-term, but in the long-term the chances of catastrophic failure are high!
 Like rock climbing protection, you want to be judicious in your use of commits.
 Committing too frequently will slow your progress; use more commits when you’re in uncertain or dangerous territory.
 Commits are also helpful to others, because they show your journey, not just the destination* -- Hadley Wickham

----
-class: left, top

-### 3.2 Setting everything up
+#### 3.2 Setting everything up
 - Register for github account [here](https://happygitwithr.com/github-acct.html); Think carefully about your username!
 - Install [git](https://happygitwithr.com/install-git.html)
 - Configuration of git [here](https://happygitwithr.com/hello-git.html)

+{: .note }
-### Stop and check
+Stop and check
 - Do you know how to open the terminal?
 - Do you get an actual path (folder location) when you type `which git` in the terminal?

+{: .note }
-Note: If you are a windows user, you might need a bit more one-on-one help, so it is ok to chat more after class
+If you are a windows user, you might need a bit more one-on-one help, so it is ok to chat more after class

----
-class: left, top

-### 3.3 Now, you want to start your project: git basics
+#### 3.3 Now, you want to start your project: git basics

 When you are starting your project, you basically need to create the local folder, and the github repository.
 The order of these steps can vary, but I have found that the more straight-forward order is the following: